The Chronicles

 Most standards fail long before performance does.
 The reason is rarely incompetence.
 More often, it is uncertainty.

 The most important lessons are rarely taught.
-They are experienced, practised and earned over time.
+They are experienced, practised and earned under conditions that cannot be replicated.

 Institutions are often judged by what they do.
 The more revealing question is why they felt compelled to exist at all.